-Even though both MTSI clients in terminals support all codec modes, it is desirable to mainly use the codec modes from the AMR-WB {12.65, 8.85 and 6.60} mode set because the transport layer functions are optimized for these modes.
+Even though both MTSI clients in terminals support all codec modes, it is desirable to mainly use the codec modes from the AMR-WB {12.65, 8.85 and 6.60} mode set because the set includes codec modes frequently used in GERAN and UTRAN, and enables to control quality and capacity with appropriate bit-rate granularity.

-For similar reasons it is also desirable to encapsulate only 1 speech frame per packet, even though both MTSI clients in terminals support receiving several frames per packet.
+Unless transmission conditions necessitate other encapsulation types it is also desirable to encapsulate only 1 speech frame per packet, even though both MTSI clients in terminals support receiving several frames per packet.